Altinn/altinn-studio-docs/content/architecture/security/_index.md

 ---

-For a solution like Altinn Studio, Altinn Apps and Altinn Platform security is a important aspect.
+For a solutions like Altinn Studio, Altinn Apps and Altinn Platform security is a important aspect.

 The security architecture is based on the following reference model

 {{%excerpt%}}
-<object data="/architecture/security/securityarchitecture.svg" type="image/svg+xml" style="width: 100%;"></object>
+<object data="/architecture/security/securityarchitecture.svg" type="image/svg+xml" style="width: 100%; max-width: 1000px"></object>
 {{% /excerpt%}}